HtmlUnit/htmlunit-core-js/README.md

 This part is intended for committer who are packaging a release.

     * Check all your files are checked in
-* Execute "gradlew clean test" to be sure all tests are passing
-* Update the version number in pom.xml
+    * Update the version number in build.gradle
     * Execute "gradlew clean test" to be sure all tests are passing
     * Commit the changes

 * Build and deploy the artifacts